- A Holland America Oosterdam Cruise With Teens: All You Need To Know

 We also spent a lot of time in the Crow’s Nest, a big lounge at the top front of the ship with windows on three sides.
 It’s the perfect place for reading, journaling, catching up on news or e-mail, playing games, doing one of their jigsaw puzzles and striking up conversations with other passengers.

-Holland America is introducing a new concept in kids programing and they need to work a few kinks out.
+Holland America is introducing a new concept in its kids programming and they need to work a few kinks out.
 High Score is a game room for kids from ages 7 to 17.
-But the hours weren’t listed in the daily schedule and we never knew when it was open.
-As a result, there was never anyone in there when we walked by.
+There was never anyone in there when we walked by.
+I think this is because the hours weren’t listed on the doors or on the daily schedule; We never knew when it was open and maybe no one else did either.

-Kids, middle-schoolers and high schoolers don’t want to hang around with each other or do the same activities.
-I think they need to specify different hours for these three groups at High Score and put the hours on the schedule.
-They also need the organized activities to differentiate between tweens and teens and be age appropriate.
+Elementary, middle-school and high-school kids don’t want to hang around with each other or do the same activities.
+I think they need to specify different hours for these three age groups at High Score and put the hours on the daily schedule.
+They also might want to differentiate the organized activities between tweens and teens.